Seville, Spain – Rich Culture, Flamenco, festivals and a vivid nightlife

 If you are a museum enthusiast or want to avoid the hot Spanish sun, consider visiting one or several of these museums:

-The most significant green space in Seville, the famous Maria Luisa Park, is located right at Plaza de Espana.
+The famous Maria Luisa Park is the most significant green space in Seville, located right at Plaza de Espana.

 It’s a perfect place to escape the crowd and the heat of the Spanish summer day!